 Create a route plan on Upper and get optimized routes with just a few clicks.
 Follow the best routes for your multi-stop delivery and achieve your daily targets easily.

 No, Gross Vehicle Weight Rating (GVWR) is not the same as payload.
-The weight of the payload is included in the calculation of GVWR, along with a few other elements.
+The combined weight of the payload is included in the calculation of GVWR, along with a few other elements.
 Therefore, we subtract the truck’s weight from GVWR to find the truck’s payload capacity.

 Mechanical elements like suspension springs, length of the truck’s bed, wheels, axle size, etc., determine the vehicle’s payload capacity.

-Going slightly over the truck’s payload capacity once or twice will not significantly damage your vehicle.
+Going slightly over the truck’s cargo capacity once or twice will not significantly damage your vehicle.
 However, if you regularly overload your vehicle, you risk damaging the shock absorber springs, suspensions, engine, and frame of the vehicle.

-In doing so, you can increase the productivity of your employees, boost your ROI, and easily scale your business.
-Adding route optimization software like Upper to the mix, you’ll be able to assign optimum routes as per the truck’s payload capacity and make the best routing decisions, increasing the efficiency and upkeep of your vehicles.
+In doing so, you can increase productivity of your employees, boost your ROI, and easily scale your business.
+Adding route optimization software like Upper to the mix, you’ll be able to assign optimum routes as per the truck’s cargo capacity and make the best routing decisions, increasing the efficiency and upkeep of your vehicles.